Course navigation

 Skill folder structure

-The structure below mirrors the real Anthropic skill-creator skill directory (from the screenshot).
 Only SKILL.md is required.
-All subfolders are optional — add them as your skill grows:
+Optional subfolders — add them as your skill grows:

 agents/Sub-agent SKILL.md files for multi-step workflows